orbitalchicken/Roadmap/Triaged.md

 - not possible to turn bluetooth OFF completely -> systray in blueberry can be disabled. device rfkill state is handled by systemd
 - First time Timeshift was used the Warning and Disclaimer text sections appeared blank (image link), next use the fields were populated. http://pasteall.org/pic/show.php?id=61509d64959391182648fdff247804e6
 - NTFS pen drive is not mounting
+- Custom actions created with Caja Actions are not appearing in Caja's context menu, whereas they did in Mint 18.3.
+Is there some reason this might be occurring? -> just needs caja to be restarted

 mate:
   - Windows Manager Metacity+Compton puts red line around app window